 Finding bridges to cross rivers often proved to be difficult, but they found that a train bridge would substitute.
 Multiple times, Ramsey sent her companions across trestle bridges and motored the Maxwell across the bumpy tracks for up to ¾ of a mile, all the while listening for an approaching train.
 Navigation was often done by scanning the horizon for telephone poles, which led to the next town.

 Iowa tested Ramsey’s fortitude.
 This state alone required 12 days to cross.
 After 59 days of grueling but steady progress, the women drove onto the ferry to cross Oakland Bay among a fleet of Maxwell automobiles and a parade worthy of a conquering hero.

 In 1961, Ramsey chronicled the adventure in her book, “Veil, Duster and Tire Iron.”
 In 2000, she became the first woman inducted into the Automotive Hall of Fame.

 Ramsey loved to drive all her life and maintained her driver’s license until age 95.
-On one of her 31 cross–country journeys, she was accompanied by her grandson Jeffrey Mahl.
+On one of her 31 cross–country journeys, she was accompanied by her grandson Peter Ramsey.
 Her courage and determination are inspirational.
-Today, Mahl continues to share the magnitude of her accomplishments through lectures and presentations.

-Footnote: Ramsey’s journey was replicated 100 years to the date by Emily Anderson, who also departed from New York on June 9, 2009 at 10 a.m. in the pouring rain.
+Footnote: Ramsey’s journey was replicated 100 years to the date by Emily Anderson, who also departed from New York on June 9, 2009 at 10 a.m. and as 100 years earlier, it was pouring rain.
+Ramsey’s grandson Peter and her late great grandson and namesake Andrew Huyler Ramsey were in the back seat.
 Surely, as she took off in her restored Maxwell, Ramsey was there in spirit.
 No doubt, she was encouraging Anderson throughout her journey!